wvillevoye/WiDocApi/README.md

 ## In your program.cs

-add the following code for Dependency Injection.:
+if you want to use the API key, you can add the following code to your program.cs file.

 ```csharp
 builder.Services.AddSiteWiDocApi(new WiDocApiApikeySettings()
 {